 There was a time when I wasn’t that into audiobooks.
 However, I’ve grown to realize that audiobooks are a magical connection between the narrator and the reader.
-When a book is read out loud, especially by the authors themselves, it becomes a different kind of art.
+When a book is read out loud, especially by the author themselves, it becomes a different kind of art.

 When you think about what a narrator does or doesn’t bring to a book, it sheds light on a bigger conversation about racism, sexism, power, and privilege in the world of books and publishing.
-We are living in a time where the straight white male is the default everything, including the default voice in narrators.
+We are living in a time when the straight white male is the default everything, including the default voice in narrators.
 There are hundreds of amazing audiobooks narrated by Black women.
 This list is just the beginning, but these are 10 of the best audiobooks I’ve ever encountered.
 Whether you like to listen to young adult fiction, memoir, or poetry, these are audiobooks that will not disappoint.

 On the Come Up by Angie Thomas, read by Bahni Turpin

 If there was any book written to be read aloud, it’s a book about hip-hop.
-The main character Bri wants to be a famous rapper like her father.
+The main character, Bri, wants to be a famous rapper like her father.
 But it’s definitely not an easy road, especially not for a Black teenage girl.
 Bahni Turpin is a brilliant narrator in this, as she’s able to carry the power of hip-hop in her voice and bring it to life.